daviddmvnm/daviddmvnm/README.md

 # David

-I'm a 2nd-year Economics student but I also like tech
+I'm a 3nd-year Economics student but I also like tech, ALOT

 ---